-Arjun Suravaram Box Office Verdict: Nikhil Siddharth Starrer Emerges As A Hit!
+Arjun Suravaram Box Office Verdict: Nikhil Siddharth Starrer Emerges A Hit!

-Arjun Suravaram was one among the major releases of the past week and the movie, starring Nikhil Siddharth and Lavanya Tripathi in lead roles met with decent reception from audiences.
+Arjun Suravaram was one among the major releases of the past week and the movie, starring Nikhil Siddharth and Lavanya Tripathi in the lead roles met with decent reception from the audiences.
 The latest reports that have come up reveal that Arjun Suravaram has etched a place for itself in the list of this year's box office hits.

-Arjun Suravaram Pre-release Business
+Arjun Suravaram's Pre-release Business

 According to a report by a website, Arjun Suravaram had done a decent pre-release business.
-The report says that the film's theatrical rights for AP/TS regions were sold for an amount of Rs 5.45 crore.
+The report says that the film's theatrical rights for AP/TS regions were sold for Rs 5.45 crore.
 On the other hand, the movie had made an own release in other centres.

 A Good Opening